Ton-Ton Macoute!

 Ton-Ton Macoute! is the 1970 debut solo album of American blues musician Johnny Jenkins.
-Jenkins had previously led The Pinetoppers, a band which at one time featured Otis Redding.
+Jenkins had previously led The Pinetoppers, a band that once featured Otis Redding.
 Jenkins then appeared on two Redding albums, playing guitar, before releasing his solo debut.

-Ton-Ton Macoute! was originally intended as a Duane Allman solo album, before Allman departed to form The Allman Brothers.
+Ton-Ton Macoute! was originally intended as a Duane Allman solo album before Allman departed to form The Allman Brothers Band.
 Most of the guitar tracks were played by Allman, with Jenkins later supplying the vocal tracks.
 In addition to Duane Allman, the album also features three other founding members of the Allman Brothers: Berry Oakley, Jaimoe, and Butch Trucks.

 Ton-Ton Macoute! is a blend of blues rock and Southern rock.
 It notably included covers of Dr. John's "I Walk on Guilded Splinters", Bob Dylan's "Down Along the Cove", and J.D.
 Loudermilk's "Bad News".

 Title

 In Haitian Creole, Ton-Ton Macoute means "bogeyman" (literally:

 "Uncle Gunnysack").
 The bogeyman in Haitian folklore was said to enter homes and kidnap disobedient children, taking them away in his gunnysack.

 Ton-Ton Macoute was also the name of Haitian President Papa Doc Duvalier's secret police force, which was credited with widespread human rights violations.